 - If you notice or feel anything different, tell your study doctor.
-He or she can check to see if it is a side effect. - Your study doctor will work with you to treat your side effects. - Your study doctor may adjust the study drugs to try to reduce side effects.
+He or she can check to see if it is a side effect.

+- Your study doctor will work with you to treat your side effects. - Your study doctor may adjust the study drugs to try to reduce side effects.

-This study is looking at a combination of the usual drugs used to treat this type of cancer plus a study drug.
-This different combination of drugs may increase your side effects or may cause new side effects.
+This study is looking at the combination of the usual drugs used to treat this type of cancer as well as two study drugs.
+The different combinations of drugs may increase your side effects or may cause new side effects.